Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 Introduction

-If you install a standard shop light in a dairy barn, the ammonia will corrode it within months.
-If you use a dim agricultural bulb in a workshop, you won’t be able to see well enough to work safely.
+If you install a standard, big-box shop light in a dairy barn, the ammonia will corrode its cheap aluminum housing within months.
+Conversely, if you use dim, outdated agricultural bulbs in a machine shed, you won’t be able to see well enough to work safely.

 Choosing the right pole barn lighting comes down to three things: what you are doing, how high your ceiling is, and how durable the fixture needs to be.
-This guide covers exactly what you need for every application.
+This guide covers exactly what you need for professional, long-lasting applications.

 Define Your Purpose (What is the Barn For?)